France-ioi/algorea-devdoc/ops/new_instance.md

 ## Allow access to assets

-If a new domain is used, add it to allowed origin in the response header policy of the CloudFront distribution.
+If a new domain is used, add it to allowed origin in the response header policy of the CloudFront distribution (in policies > response headers).

 ## Boostrap permissions on a first user